Twillingate: Culture

 The town has a minor hockey team, called the Twillingate/New World Island Combines.
 It is part of Hockey Newfoundland and Labrador.

 In 1990, the "Twillingate Fishery" was featured on season 26 of Land and Sea, a documentary series produced by the Canadian Broadcasting Corporation (CBNT) of St. John's.
 The community was also the setting for Anne Troake's 2005 documentary on her family's long involvement with the seal hunt, My Ancestors Were Rogues and Murderers.

 On August 15, 2020, NHL Commissioner, Gary Bettman, announced Twillingate as the Kraft Hockeyville Canada Champion.
-As the winner, the George Hawkins Arena will receive a quarter of a million dollars in upgrades.
+As the winner, the George Hawkins Arena received a quarter of a million dollars in upgrades.

 Government and politics

 The town hall for Twillingate is located on 25 Toulinquet Street.
 The current mayor of Twillingate is Justin Blackler.
 Twillingate has historically been Liberal.
 The only exception to this was in 1982, when the Progressive Conservative Party won the majority of votes in the district.
 In 1996, Liberal Gerry Reid won an election in the Twillingate-Fogo district by 2,196 votes and in 1999, he won by 1,877 votes.
 In 2003, he defeated Progressive Conservative candidate Derrick Dalley, who was born in Twillingate, by 607 votes.

 In 2007, the district voted conservative for the second time in the history of Twillingate and Derrick Dalley became the MHA for The Isles of Notre Dame electoral district.
 Previous members of the House of Assembly for the district include William G. Adams.
 In 2015, the district went Liberal following redistricting.
 The current member of Parliament for the Coast of Bays—Central—Notre Dame riding is Clifford Small.